EDUCBA Logo

 Probable corrective action for Market Failure

-Using the definition of a broad perfect competition, a market failure can be usually corrected by allowing consumers and competing sellers to shove the market towards equilibrium over a period of time.
-Markets often tend to constantly move towards equilibrium, but never quite attaining it because of limitation to human knowledge, besides changes in global situations.
+Using the definition of a broad perfect competition, a market failure can usually be corrected by allowing consumers and competing sellers to shove the market towards equilibrium over a period of time.
+Markets often tend to move towards an equilibrium constantly but never attain it because of limitations to human knowledge and changes in global situations.

 Many policy experts and economists seek possible regulations and interventions for compensating a perceived market failure.
-Subsidies, tariffs, punitive or redistributive taxation, trade restrictions, disclosure mandates, price ceilings and several other economic distortions were mooted to correct inefficient outcomes.
+Subsidies, tariffs, punitive or redistributive taxation, trade restrictions, disclosure mandates, price ceilings, and other economic distortions were mooted to correct inefficient outcomes.

 Other economic experts argue that a market is recognizably imperfect.
-Market failures, however, are improperly framed.
+However, people often frame market failures improperly.
 Instead of asking whether market failures are related to perfect competition, they say that the question must revolve around whether a market performs better than other processes which humans may trigger.

-Free market economists like Milton Friedman, FA Hayek, and others, have argued that a market is the only recognized discovery process capable to adjust correctly to all inefficiencies.
-They say that a regulation can interfere with the process causing inefficiencies to deteriorate than better.
+Free market economists like Milton Friedman, FA Hayek, and others have argued that a market is the only recognized discovery process capable of adjusting correctly to all inefficiencies.
+They say that regulation can interfere with the process causing inefficiencies to deteriorate than better.

 Here are some actions that can be adopted to resolve a market failure.